pace/cloud-sdk-android/README.md

 ```

 ### Deep Linking

-Some of our services (e.g. PayPal) do not open the URL in the WebView, but in a Chrome Custom Tab within the app.
-After completion of the process the user is redirected back to the WebView via a Deep Link.
-In order to set the redirect URL correctly and to ensure that the client app intercepts the Deep Link, the following requirements must be met:
+Some of our services (e.g. `PayPal`) do not open the URL in the WebView, but in a Chrome Custom Tab within the app, due to security reasons.
+After completion of the process the user is redirected back to the WebView via deep linking.
+In order to set the redirect URL correctly and to ensure that the client app intercepts the deep link, the following requirements must be met:

-* Set `clientId` in AppKit configuration in `setup(...)`, because it is needed for the redirect URL
+* Set `clientId` in *PACECloudSDK's* configuration during the [setup](#setup), because it is needed for the redirect URL
-* Specify the `AppActivity` as Deep Link intent filter in your app manifest. **`pace.${clientId}` (same `clientId` as passed in the AppKit configuration) must be passed to `android:scheme`:**
+* Specify the `AppActivity` as deep link intent filter in your app manifest. **`pace.${clientId}` (same `clientId` as passed in the configuration) must be passed to `android:scheme`:**
-* If the scheme is not set, the `AppKit` calls the `onCustomSchemeError(context: Context?, scheme: String)` callback
+* If the scheme is not set, the *AppKit* calls the `onCustomSchemeError(context: Context?, scheme: String)` callback

 ```xml
 <activity